JD Vance introduces himself as Trump's running mate and makes direct appeal to his native Rust Belt

 “To the people of Middletown, Ohio, and all the forgotten communities in Michigan, Wisconsin, Pennsylvania and Ohio, and every corner of our nation, I promise you this," he said.
 "I will be a vice president who never forgets where he came from.”

-Vance, who rapidly morphed in recent years from a bitter critic of the former president to an aggressive defender, is positioned to become the future leader of the party and the torch-bearer of Trump's "Make America Great Again" political movement, which has reshaped the Republican Party and broken longtime political norms.
-The first millennial to join the top of a major party ticket, he enters the race as questions about the age of the men at the top — 78-year-old Trump and 81-year-old Biden — have been high on the list of voters' concerns.
+The 39-year-old Ohio senator is a relative political unknown, having served in the Senate for less than two years.
+He rapidly morphed in recent years from a bitter critic of the former president to an aggressive defender and is now positioned to become the future leader of the party and the torch-bearer of Trump's "Make America Great Again" political movement.

+The first millennial to join the top of a major party ticket, Vance enters the race as questions about the age of the men at the top — 78-year-old Trump and 81-year-old President Joe Biden — have been high on the list of voters' concerns.
+He also joins Trump after an assassination attempt against the former president — in which Trump came perhaps millimeters from death or serious injury — underscoring the importance of a potential successor.

-At his first fundraiser as Trump’s running mate earlier Wednesday, Vance was introduced by Indiana Rep. Jim Banks, who said Trump’s decision to choose him wasn’t about picking a running mate or the next vice president.
+But Trump’s decision to choose Vance wasn’t about picking a running mate or the next vice president, said Indiana Rep. Jim Banks, who introduced the senator at a fundraiser earlier Wednesday.

-“Donald Trump’s decision this week in picking JD Vance was about the future,” he said.
-“Donald Trump picked a man in JD Vance that is the future of the country, the future of the Republican Party, the future of the America First movement.”
+“Donald Trump picked a man in JD Vance that is the future of the country, the future of the Republican Party, the future of the America First movement," he said.

 “Never in my wildest imagination could I have believed that I’d be standing here tonight,” he said.

+Vance gained prominence following the publication of his bestselling 2016 memoir "Hillbilly Elegy," which tells the story of his blue-collar roots.
+The book became a must-read for those seeking to understand the cultural forces that propelled Trump to the White House that year.
+Vance spent years as a Trump critic, assailing the former president with insults, before he changed his mind.

-The first millennial on a major-party ticket, Vance spent much of his speech talking up Trump and going after Biden, using his relative youth to draw a contrast with the 81-year-old president.
+Vance, who had never attended, let alone spoken at a previous Republican convention, spent much of his speech talking up Trump and going after Biden, using his relative youth to draw a contrast with the 81-year-old president.

+Vance says he was in fourth grade when “a career politician by the name of Joe Biden supported NAFTA, a bad trade deal that sent countless good American manufacturing jobs to Mexico.”

-“Joe Biden has been a politician in Washington as long as I’ve been alive,” Vance said.
-“For half a century he’s been a champion of every single policy initiative to make America weaker and poorer.”
+“Joe Biden has been a politician in Washington as long as I’ve been alive,” he added.
+“For half a century, he’s been a champion of every single policy initiative to make America weaker and poorer.”

 The crowd inside the convention hall welcomed Vance warmly.
 They erupted into chants of “Mamaw!” in honor of his grandmother, and chanted “JD’s Mom!” after he introduced his mother, a former addict who has been sober for 10 years.

 Vance was introduced Wednesday night by his wife, Usha Chilukuri Vance, who talked of the stark difference between how she and her husband grew up — she a middle-class immigrant from San Diego, and he from a low-income Appalachian family.
-She called him “a meat and potatoes kind of guy” who became a vegetarian and learned to cook Indian food for her mother.
+She called him “a meat and potatoes kind of guy” who respected her vegetarian diet and learned to cook Indian food for her mother.

-Along with his relative youth, Vance is new to some of the hallmarks of Republican presidential politics: This year’s gathering is the first RNC that Vance has attended, according to a Trump campaign official who was not authorized to speak publicly.

-Trump, who entered the arena to a version of the song "It’s a Man’s World” by James Brown and Luciano Pavarotti, will be watching from his family box.
+Trump, again wearing a bandage over his injured ear, watched Vance speak from his family box and was often seen smiling.

+Most Americans — and Republicans — didn't know much about Vance before Wednesday night.
+According to a new poll from the AP-NORC Center for Public Affairs Research, which was conducted before Trump selected the freshman senator as his choice, 6 in 10 Americans don't know enough about him to have formed an opinion.
+That includes 61% of Republicans.

 Convention organizers had stressed a theme of unity, even before Trump survived an attempted assassination at a rally in Pennsylvania Saturday.
 Trump's refusal to accept the results of the 2020 election and the subsequent attack on the U.S. Capitol, officials said, would be absent from the stage.

-But that changed with former White House official Peter Navarro, who was greeted with enthusiastic cheers and a standing ovation hours after he was released from a Miami prison where he served four months for defying a subpoena from the congressional committee investigating the Jan.
+But that changed with former White House official Peter Navarro, who was greeted with a standing ovation hours after being released from a Miami prison where he served four months for defying a subpoena from the congressional committee investigating the Jan.
 6, 2021, attack on the U.S. Capitol by a mob of the former president's supporter.

 “If they can come for me, if they can come for Donald Trump, be careful.
-They will come for you,” he said in a fiery speech.
-He compared his legal troubles to those faced by Trump, who earlier this year was convicted on 34 felony charges in his criminal hush money trial.
-Trump is also facing two indictments for his efforts to overturn the 2020 election.
+They will come for you,” he said in a fiery speech, comparing his legal troubles to those faced by Trump, who earlier this year was convicted on 34 felony charges in his criminal hush money trial.

-“They did not break me,” Navarro said, “and they will never break Donald Trump.”

-Also spotted on the floor of the convention: Paul Manafort, Trump's 2016 campaign chair, who was convicted as part of the investigation into Russia's meddling in that election.
+Also spotted on the floor of the convention: Paul Manafort, Trump's 2016 campaign chair, and Roger Stone, who were both convicted as part of the investigation into Russia's meddling in that election.
+Trump pardoned both Manafort and Stone.

-Vance is an Ivy League graduate and former businessman, but gained prominence following the publication of his bestselling 2016 memoir "Hillbilly Elegy," which tells the story of his blue-collar roots.
-The book became a must-read for those seeking to understand the cultural forces that propelled Trump to the White House that year.

-Still, most Americans — and Republicans — don't know much about Vance.
-According to a new poll from the AP-NORC Center for Public Affairs Research, which was conducted before Trump selected the freshman senator as his choice, 6 in 10 Americans don't know enough about him to have formed an opinion.

 In a particularly powerful moment, the relatives of service members killed during Biden's disastrous withdrawal from Afghanistan took the stage, holding photographs of their loved ones.